Table of Contents

 Religion in Zeland

 People of Zeland associate old or wise women with religion.
 Many once worshipped Bestra in the farming plains of southern and eastern Zeland.
 In the highlands to the west, worship of Janora was most prevalent.
 The highlands to the west were traditionally a haven for highwaymen and outlaws.
 While the percentage of the highlanders that were actually involved in such underhanded ways of making a living was quite small, the highlanders were understanding of this way of life since it was their fathers, sons, and brothers who were these outlaws.
 The highlanders were traditionally very poor and there was always much resentment of the great wealth seen travelling by on the trade routes from Zel City to Dragonspur.
 Of even greater distress was the wealth from the iron mines of Hestor, very little of which benefited the highlands but was instead exported to Dragonspur City or Zel City.
 The outlaws themselves commonly worshipped Dekk, but the average highlander worshipped Janora as goddess.
-Debate was fierce as to Janora's status as many claimed that she was a goddess in her own right, while others claimed her to be a demi-god under Dekk.
-The horsemen to the southeast in the region of Ettinrun and Doldor pledge their allegiance to Finguala, goddess of horses, whom they claim is the wife of Thranton, god of travel, and demi-goddess herself to Kantor.
+Debate was fierce as to Janora's status as many claimed that she was a greater goddess in her own right, while others claimed her to be a lesser god under Dekk.
+The horsemen to the southeast in the region of Ettinrun and Doldor pledge their allegiance to Finguala, goddess of horses, whom they claim is the wife of Thranton, god of travel, and lesser goddess herself to Kantor.
 These horsemen have no priests among them, and it is highly debated in places of learning such as Zel City, whether there is such a goddess.
 Legend tells of ancestral worship of a goddess of that name amongst the barbarian natives of southeastern Zeland, so perhaps she does exist, at least in memory.
 Some would have you believe that there were once paladins who worshiped Lady Finguala riding amongst the horsemen of Zeland.
 In the plains area, Bestra is still revered for her powers over the growing season and the harvest.
 It is in this region of Zeland that the Zelish are most religious.
 Bestra is revered at least in name in most of Zeland even in the aforementioned areas where another god or goddess is more openly revered.

 Feudalism in Zeland